tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 ### How often does the GadgetBridge app gets updated (when this feature is enabled)?

-When GadgetBridge support is **enabled**, the app will update GadgetBridge simultaneously when performing syncs.
+When GadgetBridge support is **enabled**, the app will update GadgetBridge simultaneously when performing syncs **and** updating widgets.
+This ensures regular updates.

-With enabled GadgetBridge support, the sync adapter will be called at least once per hour to check if updates are necessary and will send data to GadgetBridge.

-Please note that GadgetBridge will not get updated according to the user settings when:
-- no suitable network is available to perform syncs,
-- the device is in "doze mode" (idle),
-- sync is disabled in Settings -> Passwords & accounts -> Weather.

-**Since the update logic changed with version 0.62.0 to better account for battery use, users are encouraged to file bug reports should GadgetBridge updates not work like expected.**
+Should you experience that the Gadgetbridge update occurs too rarely, place a weather widget on your home screen.

 ### Why is precipitation displayed in kg/m² instead of mm?